Find Cheap Medicare Plans in Your Area

 While insurers typically offer a range of plans, Aetna is the cheapest Medicare Advantage provider with an average cost of $7 per month.

-And the cost of a Humana Medicare Advantage plan averages $41 per month, indicating that the insurer offers a large number of expensive plans costing up to $200 per month.
+Humana Medicare Advantage plans have an average cost of $41 per month, in part because the insurer offers a large number of expensive plans costing up to $200 per month.
 However, there are also many Humana plans that cost $0 per month, which are a popular option that's widely available.

 Your monthly bills when you have Medicare Advantage